plone/documentation/manage/installing/installation_windows10_wsl.rst

 Latest Python On Ubuntu
 =======================

-Our Linux operating system is installed to author software, so here an explaination how to install the programming language Python.
+Our Linux operating system is installed to author software, so here an explaination how to install Python.
 To install one or more Python versions on the subsystem, a certain management application for it called Pyenv has to be installed.

 Install Pyenv